AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/software_engineering/swe02_enable_optional_warnings_and_treat_as_errors.rst

 object code generation.

 Note that warnings will occasionally be given for code usage that is intentional.
-In those cases the warnings should be disabled by using pragma Warnings with the parameter Off, and a string indicating the error message to be disabled.
-In other cases, a different mechanism might be appropriate, such as aspect (or pragma) Unreferenced.
+In those cases the warnings should be disabled by using :ada:`pragma Warnings` with the parameter :ada:`Off`, and a string indicating the error message to be disabled.
+In other cases, a different mechanism might be appropriate, such as aspect (or pragma) :ada:`Unreferenced`.

 ++++++++++++++++++++++++++++++++++++++++++++++++
 Applicable Vulnerability within ISO TR 24772-2